dapperfu/pydarknet2/README.md

 \*\*.
 Mirror of ```https://pjreddie.com/media/files/```, to avoid stealing all the bandwidths.

-If you have darknet already built and weights downloaded, you can set environmental variables to use it instead.
+If you have darknet already built and weights downloaded, you can set environmental variables to use that instead.

 Bourne Shells: